nmole10/MIPSMathLib/README.md

 Math Library program that should easily run once both files are stored in the same folder.
-Run the "finalProject" file, not mathLib.
+Project required proper use of .globl so it had to be 2 separate files, 1 to call the various functions and the other to run said functions.
+Run "finalProject" file, not mathLib.